A vaccine heist in 1959 set off a frantic search to recover the serum before it spoiled

 Detective Sergeant Germain St. Jean of the Quebec Provincial Police approached the apartment with his gun drawn, only to find the door wide open and no one inside.
 After calling for backup, he surveyed the scene: Vials of serum rested atop melting blocks of ice.
 Others were repackaged or stuffed into a cardboard beer case.
 Inside the refrigerator, along with several bottles of beer, was the remaining serum.
 Almost all the stolen serum was recovered.

-The building manager described to police the tall man with dark hair in his forties who rented the apartment the night of the heist.
+The building manager described to police the tall man with dark hair in his 40s who rented the apartment the night of the heist.
 He paid a full week’s rent upfront in cash.

 Weeks passed as the recovered serum was tested to see if it was still viable, and the public began to demand the perpetrators’ arrest.
-Police insisted they were certain of the identity of at least one of the thieves, but were awaiting additional evidence.
+Police insisted they were certain of the identity of at least one of the thieves but were awaiting additional evidence.

 Finally, a warrant was issued for Jean Paul Robinson on Oct.
 13. The pale, thin-faced 33-year-old had been missing for 48 hours.
 Relatives claimed that Robinson had been killed in a “gangland reprisal plot.”